RUCAIBox/RecBole/asset/time_test_result/General_recommendation.md

-## Time  and memory cost of general recommendation models
+## Time  and memory costs of general recommendation models

 ### Datasets information: